Montana Governor's Residence

-The Former Montana Executive Mansion, also known as the Original Governor's Mansion, is the official residence of the governor of Montana.
-It is located in Helena, Montana, the capital.
-It is listed on the National Register of Historic Places in 1970.
+The Former Montana Executive Mansion, also known as the Original Governor's Mansion, was built in 1888.
+Between 1913 and 1959, it served as the official residence of the governor of Montana.
+It is located in Helena, the capital of Montana.
+It was listed on the National Register of Historic Places in 1970.

 Original mansion

-In 1913, the state of Montana acquired a mansion to serve as the official residence for the governor of Montana.
-The house and carriage house were built originally in 1888 by William Chessman.
-Between 1913 and 1959, it was home to nine Montana governors and their families.
+The house was originally built in 1888 by William Chessman.
+In 1913, the state of Montana acquired the building to serve as the official residence for the governor of Montana.
+It served this role until 1959, and was home to nine governors and their families.

-Originally known as the William Chessman Mansion and after 1959 as the Governor's Old Mansion, it was built in 1888.
-It is in Queen Anne style, and was designed by the St. Paul, Minnesota, firm of Hodgson, Stem, & Welter.
-It is a three-story building built of pressed brick, terra cotta and stone.
+It was originally known as the William Chessman Mansion, and after 1959 was referred to as the Governor's Old Mansion..
+It is in Queen Anne style and was designed by the St. Paul, Minnesota, firm of Hodgson, Stem, & Welter.
+It is three stories and built of pressed brick, terracotta and stone.
 The interior has seven fireplaces and 20 rooms.

-Said to have cost $85,000 to build, the listing includes two contributing buildings still standing, the house and a two-story brick carriage house, on an area of 1 acre.
+Said to have cost $85,000 to build, the NRHP listing includes two contributing buildings still standing, the house and a two-story brick carriage house, on an area of 1 acre.

 Current residence

-The current Montana Governor's Residence is located at 2 Carson Helena, Montana.
+The current Montana Governor's Residence is located at 2 Carson Street in Helena, Montana.
 It began operation as the governor's residence in 1959, replacing the original governor's mansion.
 The residence is a two-level steel and brick house located two blocks from the Montana State Capitol building.
 It was designed by architect Chandler C. Cohagen.